-As a patio and sunroom manufacturer, Craft–Bilt Manufacturing Company engineers review the plans for every Betterliving sunroom.
-Our engineers have passed the examinations and other requirements to obtain a Professional Engineering license in every state where Betterliving dealers are located.
+As a patio and sunroom manufacturer, Craft–Bilt Manufacturing Company contracts with professional engineers to review the plans for every Betterliving sunroom.
+Our engineers have passed examinations and other requirements to obtain a professional engineering license in every state where Betterliving dealers are located.
 Our engineers prepare and sign engineering drawings so that a building permit for the sunroom can be issued whenever required.

-A certificate that must be obtained from the municipality by the property owner or contractor before a building can be erected or repaired.
+A building permit is a certificate that must be obtained from the municipality by the property owner or contractor before a building can be erected or repaired.
 It must be posted in a conspicuous place until the job is completed and passed as satisfactory by a municipal building inspector.

-Called a “C.O.”, it is issued by the Local Building Department once the home has passed all of the required inspections by the local building department.
-This certificate is issued by the local municipality and is required before anyone can occupy and live within the home.
+Called a "CO," a certificate of occupancy is issued by the Local Building Department once the sunroom installation has passed all of the required inspections by the local building department.
+This certificate is issued by the local municipality and is required before anyone can occupy and use the sunroom.
 It is issued only after the local municipality has made all inspections and all monies and fees have been paid.
-If you sell your home, you may need to provide a copy of the C.O. to the buyer.
+If you sell your home, you may need to provide a copy of the CO to the buyer.

 All building roof structures are designed to a Roof Snow Load (RSL) as prescribed by the governing Building Code (which is a municipal designation) and are a function of the Ground Snow Load (GSL).

 The stress placed upon a surface by the wind.